BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 The first major update to Arnold after Lentil was open-sourced was changes to the _critsec_ code.
 This is a simple change to make: have a look at the CryptomatteArnold 1.2.1 release and change Lentil to match what they did, updating `AiCritSec` to `AtMutex`.

-## Arnold 7.4.0.0

-The Arnold 7.4.0.0 SDK includes changes to the imager API. `schedule = AtImagerSchedule::FULL_FRAME` needs to be updated to `properties.schedule_full_frame = true`.
-I gave the new "run the imager after everything finishes" feature a try with `properties.run_once = true`, but that's not a good user experience.
-The entire frame renders, then very slowly the Lentil imager get applied on top at the end.

 ## Arnold 7.3.0.0

 This should build no problem with pre-7.3 Lentil code.